edsousa84/officeWC/wcController/README.md

 # GET STARTED: NodeMCU #

 On this segment you will be told about the first steps on getting started with NodeMCU, from flashing the micro controller to start using it in your IoT amazing project.
-(You can also find a server side tutorial in here [GET STARTED: Node server](../wcServer/README.md)).
+(You can also find a server side tutorial in here: [GET STARTED: Node server](../wcServer/README.md)).

 ## How to Install Esptool and flash nodeMCU ##